 KNOW THE RULES

-1. FIVE MINUTES: Each open mic story that is selected to be told will be limited to five (5) minutes.
+1. FIVE MINUTES: Each open mic story that is selected to be told should be five (5) minutes.

 2. FIRST PERSON: Tell a story about something you directly experienced, either by yourself, or along with others.
 It shouldn't be someone else's story.

-3. FUNDAMENTALLY FACTUAL: Even though good storytelling may involve a little "polishing" of some minor details, at its core, the story you tell must be true.
+3. FUNDAMENTALLY FACTUAL: Even though good storytelling may involve a little "polishing" of some minor details, at its core, the story you tell should be true, as remembered by you.
 So, for instance, if you've never been to Egypt, then your story shouldn't be about when you went to Egypt.

-5. FREE OF NOTES: No written material of any sort, such as notes, will be permitted when telling your story.
+5. FREE OF NOTES: Please don’t bring written material with you onstage.
 We in the audience will want to see you have fun telling your story, not reading it.
+(If for any reason you need notes or reminders, get in touch!
+We’ve got tricks for that.)

 Also, if adult themes or language are essential to your story, it's fair game.
 But please use sound judgment and don't employ such content or language unnecessarily or excessively.

-Finally, mutual respect between storytellers and the audience is required.
+Finally, we believe in mutual respect between storytellers and the audience.
 The audience will give each storyteller their full attention.
-In turn, the storytellers will always be sensitive to the fact that they are speaking to a diverse audience, made up of people from a variety of racial and ethnic backgrounds, as well as sexual orientations and genders, religions, and so on.
+In turn, the storytellers will be sensitive to the fact that they are speaking to a diverse audience, made up of people from a variety of racial and ethnic backgrounds, as well as sexual orientations and genders, religions, and so on.

 FIND THE RIGHT STORY TO TELL